How many hashtags should you use on social media?

 You may have seen Twitter chats using hashtags like #WeddingWednesday or #WeddingHour.
-These are a fabulous way to engage with likeminded businesses and your audience.
-These Twitter chats use a specific hashtag which must be used in every post in order to join the conversation.
+These are a fabulous way to engage with like-minded businesses and your audience.
+These Twitter chats use a specific hashtag that must be used in every post in order to join the conversation.
 Engage with relevant Twitter chats to increase your brand exposure.

-Use as many relevant hashtags as possible on Instagram (a mixture of niche and broad terms), write them in a comment not the caption
+- Use as many relevant hashtags as possible on Instagram (a mixture of niche and broad terms), write them in either a comment or the caption